Weekdays 9:30am - 7pm.

 4. Not Taking Care Of Our Health

-Not just applying to poor eating habits, this also includes those we tend to overlook.
+Not just poor eating habits; this also includes those we tend to overlook.

-A simple way to get around this would be to simply have a large water bottle next to you and its presence would probably be enough to remind you to drink up.
+A simple way to get around this would be to keep a large water bottle next to you; its presence would probably be enough to remind you to drink up.

-On the same note, ensuring that you get proper meals and eating at a reasonable pace even in the face of deadlines is a necessity, because chronic gastritis isn’t something you’d want to experience!
+On the same note, ensuring that you get proper nutritious meals and eat at a reasonable pace even in the face of deadlines is a necessity, because chronic gastritis isn't something you'd want to experience!

 5. Not Appreciating Our Parents' Advice

-We always take for granted the closest things to us, and in this case, it’s our parents and their advice.
+We always take the things closest to us for granted, and in this case, it's our parents and their advice.

-However, not all hope is lost, and while most of us are no longer students, nor have the luxury to take a year off to further our studies, there are still many alternatives we can take on.
+However, not all hope is lost, and while most of us are no longer students, nor do we have the luxury of taking a year off to further our studies, there are still many alternatives we can pursue.

-For example, part-time degrees are aplenty, and those with full-time jobs can get a diploma or degree by attending the evening lessons.
-For those who don’t want such a big commitment, Government incentive SkillsFuture serves as a portal for us to find modules, or short courses from which we can get extra skills and certifications from.
+For those who don't want such a big commitment like a part-time degree, the Government's SkillsFuture initiative serves as a portal for us to find modules or short courses to gain extra skills and certifications.

-With the $500 credit we have in our SkillsFuture accounts, not taking on the benefits would simply be wasteful.
+With the $500 credit in our SkillsFuture accounts, not using it would be wasteful.

 Never Too Late